Gustav Stresemann: Health decline and death

 Gustav Stresemann Memorial in Mainz, October 1931.
 It was torn down by the Nazis in 1935.

 In 1928, Stresemann's poor health worsened after the mainstream national conservative parties lost seats to the SPD in the 1928 German federal election.
 He successfully negotiated a grand coalition government led by Chancellor Hermann Müller in which he remained foreign secretary, but he was weakened in doing so.

 Stresemann's Atlanticist foreign policy also began to show fractures after the Young Plan failed to reduce reparations annuities as far as hoped, or to establish a linkage between Allied war debts to the United States and German reparations payments.
-He seemed to win a victory when his friend Herbert Hoover won the 1928 United States presidential election, but Hoover's administration enacted a protectionist trade policy to assist U.S. agriculture and signed the Smoot–Hawley Tariff Act.
+He seemed to secure a victory when Herbert Hoover won the 1928 United States presidential election, but Hoover's administration enacted a protectionist trade policy to assist U.S. agriculture, and after Stresemann's later death, would sign the Smoot–Hawley Tariff Act.
 The new trade barriers lessened U.S. credit to Germany.

-Discontent with the Young Plan led to the growth of far-right movements rejecting liberal democracy such as the Nazi Party, with Stresemann weakening himself further by keeping the right wing of the DVP under control.
-Stresemann responded to worsening trans-Atlantic relations by pursuing negotiations for closer relations with the United Kingdom and France, and in 1929 he spoke positively of the idea of European integration to form a united political and economic counterweight against the United States.
+Discontent with the Young Plan led to the growth of far-right movements rejecting liberal democracy, such as the Nazi Party, with Stresemann weakening himself further by keeping the right wing of the DVP under control.
+Stresemann responded to worsening trans-Atlantic relations by pursuing negotiations for closer relations with the United Kingdom and France, and in 1929, he spoke positively of the idea of European integration to form a united political and economic counterweight against the United States.
 He died of a series of strokes on 3 October 1929 at the age of 51, before he could make any further diplomatic progress towards this idea.
 His death came just hours after convincing the Reichstag to accept the Young Plan.
 His gravesite is situated in the Luisenstadt Cemetery at Südstern in Berlin Kreuzberg, and includes work by the German sculptor Hugo Lederer.

 Personal life

 Stresemann and his wife Käte had two sons, Wolfgang, who later became intendant of the Berlin Philharmonic, and Joachim Stresemann.

 Stresemann was a Freemason initiated in the Masonic lodge Frederick the Great in Berlin in 1923.
-His Masonic membership was generally known to his contemporaries, and he was criticized by German nationalists as a "lodge politician".
+His Masonic membership was generally known to his contemporaries, and he was criticised by German nationalists as a "lodge politician".

 Fashion

-Stresemann popularized the style of substituting a short dark lounge-suit jacket for a morning coat but otherwise wearing morning dress for men's day wear.
+Stresemann popularised the style of substituting a short dark lounge-suit jacket for a morning coat but otherwise wearing morning dress for men's day wear.
 The look became so identified with Stresemann that such outfits are often called "Stresemanns".